Archibald Seton: The Court At Delhi, 1806–1811

 In 1806, Seton was appointed to the office of President at the Court of Shah Alam II, at Delhi, and after Alam's death to that of his successor, Akbar Shah II.
 During Seton's time in Delhi the East India Company consolidated their rule of parts of the disintegrating Mughal Empire eventually dispensing with the illusion of ruling in the name of the Mughal monarch and removed his name from the Persian texts that appeared on the coins struck by the company in the areas under their control.
 The East India Company exiled Akbar Shah II's preferred choice of heir, Mirza Jahangir, after he attacked their Seton with a rifle in the Red Fort.

 Governor of the Prince of Wales' Island, 1811

-On 9 May 1811, Seton was appointed Governor of Prince of Wales's Island (present day Penang).
+On 9 May 1811, Seton was formally appointed Governor of Prince of Wales's Island (present day Penang).
 Seton was barely in the colony when he joined the invasion of Java leaving his eventual successor William Petrie as acting Governor.